learn-co-students/apis-and-iteration-nyc-web-100719/README.md

 **So, the `get_character_movies_from_api` method should return an array of hashes, where each hash represents a movie.**

-This array of hashes is what gets passed to the `parse_character_movies` method.
+This array of hashes is what gets passed to the `print_movies` method.
 This is the method in which you will iterate over that array of hashes to `puts` out movie information to the terminal.

 ### `lib/command_line_interface.rb`